 My Facebook page: The Bard of Cumberland

-The Bard of Cumberland page is to share with you my passion for folklore, folk tales, folk music, ghost stories, myths, legends, history, archaeology, and other strange tales from Cumbria and beyond.
+The Bard of Cumberland page is to share with you my passion for folklore, folk tales, folk music, ghost stories, myths, legends, history, archaeology, and other strange tales from Cumberland and beyond.

 The first record of the term “Cumberland” appears in 945, when the Anglo-Saxon Cronicle recorded that the area was ceded to Malcom I of Scots by King Edmund of England.
 As with Cymru, the native Welsh name for Wales, the names Cumberland and Cumbria are derived from ‘kombroges’ in Common Brittonic, which originally meant “compatriots”.